Dhakaiya Kutti dialect: History

 The Rajoshik sculpture, in front of the InterContinental Dhaka, displays a horse carriage that was once common in the city.

 During the Mughal era, the Bengal Subah was famous for rice cultivation and the city of Jahangirnagar (now Dhaka) was the province's capital.
 Rice was a very important export product in the mid-eighteenth century, centred in Dhaka.
-The merchants who exported the rice were predominantly of Marwari and Central Indian descent.
+The merchants who exported the rice were predominantly foreign Muslim merchants of noble descent with Mughal, Turkic, Persian, Afghan and Central Asian ancestry.
 These merchants would go to different areas in Eastern Bengal and collect the rice.
 The rice was first needed to be cleaned up using dhekis before packaging, and this process is called kuta (কুটা) in Bengali.
 Many local Bengali rice cultivators were employed to do this.
 They would come from various parts of Bengal to Dhaka to complete this job, and as it was long and tiring to get there and do the job, many of them started living in Dhaka.
 This migration took place circa 1760.
 However, not all were involved in the rice trade.
 The presence of the Mughals in Dhaka meant that there was generally a lot more employment opportunities there and so they took other occupations such as khansamahs, footsoldiers, guards, chefs and chauffeurs for the Dhakaiya Urdu-speaking Nawabs of Dhaka and other aristocratic families.
 These groups of people lived together and engaged in conversations and addas with their Hindustani counterparts and their main occupation led them to be known as kuttis.
-As a result of interaction of Bengalis with the migrated North Indian Urdu-speaking people in Old Dhaka led to influence the local eastern Bengali variety of Kutti community.
+As a result of interaction of Bengalis with the merchant class in Old Dhaka led to influence the local eastern Bengali variety of Kutti community.
 The Bais panchayets of Old Dhaka in the twentieth-century used to converse in either Dhakaiya Urdu or Dhakaiya Kutti Bengali.
 Eventually, the common people living in the localities of Old Dhaka, Kutti or not, used to speak in this dialect.

 Presently, the speakers of Kutti dialect are minority in Dhaka city following the mass migration of non-Dhakaite Bengalis from districts all over Bengal during the first and second partitions during the British colonial period.
 The new educated migrant community (now also commonly known as "Dhakaiyas" with the former now being referred to as "Old Dhakaiyas") spoke in Standard Bengali (শুদ্ধ বাংলা), a standardised dialect of Bengali.
 The culture of Kuttis of Old Dhaka is in decline due to the influence of Dhaka city, as the capital, welcoming migrants from all over the country who are not familiar with their regional culture.
 Some of the Dhakaiya kutti-Bengali community began to see the new migrant community as their opponents due to these dialectal and regional cultural differences.
 This division was the source of modern troubles in the identities of the Old Dhakaiyas (who view themselves as original inhabitants in the city) and the post-partition migrant community (who currently form the majority in the city).